marcelovicentegc/george/README.md

 5. By default, the MQTT broker runs on port 1883, the server runs on port 4000, and the client on the port 3000.
 Check the [configuration guide](/docs/CONFIGURATION.md) if you want to change some configuration.
 6. You're good to go.
 Run: `npm start`
 7. A default user will be created every time upon start.
 It has `admin` as username and password.
+8. To generate new types, first change the types on `src/server/schema/types/`, run `npm run gen` while George is up and running, and add the query or mutation on `src/gql/` files if necessary.

 ## Pull requests 🌳